zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/pipelines.md

 ##### Unit Testing

-This step executes the [Unit Testing](/appstore/modules/unit-testing/) module in a running environment.
+[Unit Testing](/appstore/modules/unit-testing/) module can perform regression testing on an environment in which a new deployment package has been deployed.
+This step executes the Unit Testing module in a running environment.
 If any unit test fails, the pipeline will be marked as failed, with the run details and output parameters showing the failure count and relevant information.
 Ensure to add below prerequisites before you add the Unit Testing pipeline step:

 * Import the [Unit Testing](https://marketplace.mendix.com/link/component/390) module into your Mendix application from the Marketplace.
-* The environment for the Unit Testing must be in running state.
+* The environment in which Unit Testing needs to happen should be in a running state.

-Since the endpoint is secured with secret credentials, Mendix releases the pipeline variables, allowing the customer to configure them securely during the unit testing step.
-This step will call the unit testing API endpoint, similar to how a customer would do it.
+Since a remote API password is required to trigger Unit Tests and it is not advisable to have sensitive credential information in the pipeline definition, use variables within pipelines.
+These variables can then be easily referenced in the pipeline design.
 For more information, see the [Running Unit Tests Through the Remote API](/appstore/modules/unit-testing/#running-unit-tests-through-the-remote-api) section of *Unit Testing*.

 ##### Publish